 - Non-financial-related firms can participate in the event as “Donors”.

 I am interested in participating in the event as a volunteer, are you looking for some volunteers?

-Yes, we are seeking volunteers to join the FIT Charity Run Organising Committee.
-There are two types of volunteer activities.
-Some volunteers plan and manage the event for a certain period of time and some volunteers support the event only on the day of the event.
-If you are interested in participating in the event, please feel free to contact us at email@example.com.
+Yes, we are seeking volunteers to join the FIT Charity Run Organising Committee to help plan and manage the event.
+If you are interested in participating in the event, please feel free to contact us at firstname.lastname@example.org.

 The Organising Committee generally meets once a month from April to September.
-The meeting starts at 7pm on weekdays.
-Under the Organizing Committee, there are some subcommittee teams and each team plans and manages each project.
-Each of the subcommittee teams is responsible for each project such as Sponsorship management, Charity management, Event Logistics, Communications.. etc.
+The meeting is held weekday evenings.
+Under the Organising Committee, there are some subcommittee teams and each team plans and manages each project.
+Each of the subcommittee teams is responsible for each project such as Sponsorship management, Charity management, Event Logistics, Communications, etc.

 Volunteers engage in the volunteer activities in a variety of ways depending on their own business schedules.
 Additionally, many volunteers run/walk on the day of the event.
 Volunteers share tasks in their respective areas of interest and according to their schedules.

 Even if I am a first-time-volunteer, can I join the volunteer activity easily?

 What kind of volunteer activities do you have?